There are now 2 possible online modes for units:

 Students are able to (1) engage with NGOs in a way that yields positive outcomes for the student and the host organisation and (2) develop a reflective, cross-culturally appropriate approach to problems offered by the host organisation.

 - Typically this unit is assessed in the following ways: (1) online quizzes; (2) professional assessment; and (3) written work.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the professional assessment component of the unit, as specified in the unit outline, for the professional assessment component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional assessment component.

 - Unit Coordinator(s)

 - IMED4211 Systems-based Learning 2

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.